 Belize used to be attractive banking jurisdiction because it offered remote account opening, low minimums, accepted of offshore and high risk businesses, and had relatively lax restrictions.
 But, as we’ve detailed in this article, Belize currently has issues.

 And while you still might be considering Belize as a potential banking option, you should know that there are other alternatives out there.
 Whether you are a member Unlucky Passport Club, operate a business in a high-risk industry, or have an offshore company – better banking options exist.

 At GlobalBanks, we talk a lot about the importance of finding the right bank.
 So, we’ve listed three alternative banking options below.

 Each of the options below will cater to the people and companies listed above.
-Then, you’ll need to identify the specific banks that will actually open for you, determine which branches and bankers are best, confirm their “official” their account opening requirements, and then figure out their “informal” requirements and account opening quirks.
+Then, you’ll need to identify the specific banks that will actually open for you.
+You also need to determine which branches and bankers are best.
+Of course, you also need to confirm their “official” account opening requirements and their “informal” requirements and account opening quirks.

 You’ll also want to analyze their fee structures, services, and make sure they’re financially sound… While time-consuming, this process is a small investment when you consider how expensive and time-consuming it can be if you choose the wrong bank, get rejected, and have to start all over again.

 Panama has a bad reputation, largely thanks to the Panama Papers.
 But in reality, Panama is a sound banking hub with good banks, a strong regulator, and access to the USD.